xen-project/xen/docs/misc/xen-command-line.markdown

 `s3_mode` instructs Xen to set up the boot time (option `vga=`) video mode during S3 resume.

+### allow\_unsafe
+> `= <boolean>`

+> Default: `false`

+Force boot on potentially unsafe systems.
+By default Xen will refuse to boot on systems with the following errata:

+* AMD Erratum 121.
+Processors with this erratum are subject to a guest triggerable Denial of Service.
+Override only if you trust all of your PV guests.

 ### altp2m (Intel)
 > `= <boolean>`